anattadesign/anatta-documentation/docs/src/developer-guide/README.md

     bash deploy.sh

 ::: warning
-  Github pages takes little time to publish changes
+  Github pages takes little time to publish changes and be visible
 :::